New relationships are the best.

 And according to the results of a recent study, that’s probably ok.

-For the study, Mic surveyed more than 125 people in their 20s and 30s about when they think it’s acceptable to being passing flatulence in front of their partner.
+For the study, Mic surveyed more than 125 people in their 20s and 30s about when they think it’s acceptable to be passing flatulence in front of their partner.
 Some said they let it fly right away, while others wait a year or more.
 Most people, it turns out, are most comfortable farting in front of their significant other between 2 to 6 months into their relationship.

-Of those, 29% of people surveyed picked the 2 to 6-month sweet spot (which coincidentally matches up with the ideal “I love you” period.
+Of those, 29% of people surveyed picked the 2 to the 6-month sweet spot (which coincidentally matches up with the ideal “I love you” period.
 Then, 25% said it takes a little longer, between 6 to 12 months, 22% said they’re ripping farts after just a few weeks.
 Only a handful (7%) of gastrointestinally uncomfortable people said they would never fart in front of their significant other.

 It is interesting to note that many of those surveyed reported waiting for relationship milestones to begin openly passing gas, including 7% who prefer to secure the “I love you” before farting and 18.6% who wait for the other one to fart first.
 Perhaps the most compelling statistic — but not surprising — is that of the people who wait for the other person to fart, 73% are women.